-- 9. Plug one end of the phone cord that came with the modem into the TELCO jack at the rear of the modem.
-Plug the other end of the cord into the wall jack. - 10.If you wish to use a phone through the line the modem uses (when the modem is not in use), plug your phone's cord into the modem's PHONE jack.
+9. Plug one end of the phone cord that came with the modem into the TELCO jack at the rear of the modem.
+Plug the other end of the cord into the wall jack.

+10. If you want to use a phone through the same phone wall jack as the modem when the modem is not in use, plug your phone's cord into the modem's PHONE jack.